-WhatsApp down for users globally
+WhatsApp services resume after being down for over an hour

-Meta, the messaging platform’s parent company, said it is working on restoring the app.
+The messaging application became functional again around 2.40 pm according to Indian Standard Time.

-Popular messaging platform WhatsApp has stopped working for users across India and around the world.
+Popular messaging platform WhatsApp is back online after facing an outage across the world for an hour on Tuesday.

-Users complained on social media that they are unable to send or receive messages.
+Earlier, users complained on social media that they are unable to send or receive messages.
 A message on top of the app says it is “connecting” to the server.
+At 2.40, the platform started functioning again.

 Service status website Downdetector said 25,880 users have reported an outage as of 1.10 pm in India.